Your Conservation Experience

 Camera Traps

 There are a large number of camera traps around the reserve.
 Selati Research maintains these cameras, which includes the changing of batteries, swapping SD cards in the field and processing the photos in the office.
 You’ll get to know the reserve’s different vegetation types as the camera traps are distributed over 27’000ha.
-Volunteers have the opportunity to see some of the more elusive species on the reserve through our camera trap eyes!
+Volunteers have the opportunity to see some of the more elusive species on the reserve through the eyes of our camera traps!

 Data Collection